CmR Lyon Event Banner 1600x600-01_2

 BENEFITS

-In a changing world where crises follow one another and force industrial sectors and ecosystems to adapt, the event will be an opportunity to reconsider the importance of the Industry of the Future and its technological bricks to face tomorrow’s challenges in particular the Twin Transition and give manufacturing companies the effective tools to meet these challenges.
+In a changing world where crises follow one another and force industrial sectors and ecosystems to adapt, the event was an opportunity to reconsider the importance of the Industry of the Future and its technological bricks to face tomorrow’s challenges in particular the Twin Transition and gave manufacturing companies the effective tools to meet these challenges.

 Clusters as intermediary organizations at the centre of industrial ecosystems are essential players in value chains and facilitators for raising awareness and implementing the technologies of the Industry of the Future.

-The event will offer participants the opportunity to review the advantages and benefits of all these technologies and provide a regional, national and European vision of the Industry of the Future initiatives and strategies.
-Beyond the theoretical discussions, the positioning of the event in the context of Pollutec will make it possible to visualize these technologies and address concretely the needs in terms of resilience and green transition.
+The event offered participants the opportunity to review the advantages and benefits of all these technologies and provide a regional, national and European vision of the Industry of the Future initiatives and strategies.
+Beyond the theoretical discussions, the positioning of the event in the context of Pollutec made it possible to visualize these technologies and address concretely the needs in terms of resilience and green transition.

 AGENDA OVERVIEW

-For more details about the seminar programme and the speakers, the Draft Agenda is available here.
+For more details about the seminar programme and the speakers, the Final Agenda is available here.

 REGISTRATION